 b.
-[11B] a website database accessible to the processor and configured for receiving the most recent data from the master data set, the master data set representing the multiple menu items provided by each one of the plurality of food delivery services for the multiple restaurants;
+[12B] a website database accessible to the processor and configured to receive updated data from the master data set, the master data set representing the multiple menu items provided by one or more of the plurality of food or beverage delivery services;

 The set of formatted menu item data and sub-node data in Rahle-Rhodes are a master data set.
 Supra §VI.D.1.f ([1F]).
-The master data set includes, and thus represents, multiple menu items served by the multiple restaurants (supra §VI.D.1.a ([1A])); in Rahle-Rhodes, these items are provided by each one of Rhodes's delivery services for the multiple restaurants (supra §VI.C), i.e., provided by each one of the plurality of food delivery services for the multiple restaurants.
+The master data set includes, and thus represents, multiple menu items served by the restaurants (supra §VI.D.1.a ([1A])); in Rahle-Rhodes, these items are provided by each one of Rhode's delivery services for the multiple restaurants (supra §VI.C), i.e., provided by each one of the plurality of food or beverage delivery services.

-The '683 patent describes an exemplary "website database" as a database "in communication with a user-facing website server" and designed to "receive objects in the way that is expected for rendering pages to the user."
-EX1001, 14:12-26.
+The '090 patent describes an exemplary "website database" as a database "in communication with a user-facing website server" and designed to "receive objects in the way that is expected for rendering pages to the user."
+EX1001, 14:16-30.
 Rahle discloses that users access the social-networking system via a "web server" that serves "web pages" to the user.
 Rahle, [0030].
-POSAs would have found it obvious to implement this web server to access a database that stores content that has been prepared for display on a webpage, as this was a typical web-server architecture that was within a POSA's skill to implement.
-Crovella-Decl., [0050] (citing corroborating EX1028, [0005]; EX1029, [0003]).
+POSAs would have found it obvious to implement this web server to access a database that stores content that has been prepared for display on a web page, as this was a typical web server architecture that was within a POSA's skill to implement.
+Crovella-Decl., [0048]

+(citing corroborating EX1028, [0005]; EX1029, [0003]).
 Moreover, POSAs understood that databases were an obvious way to store data.
-Supra §VI.D.1.h ([1H]) (citing Rahle, [0032]; Crovella-Decl., [0044] (citing corroborating EX1017, 1:38-41; EX1018, [003]; EX1033, 4:8-10, 25:42)).
+Infra §VI.D.13 (claim 16) (citing Rahle, [0032]; Crovella-Decl., [0042] (citing corroborating EX1017, 1:38-41; EX1018, [003])).
 Such a database for storing webpage content for display is a website database.
-Furthermore, POSAs would have found it obvious for the website database to be configured for receiving the most recent data from the master data set, because POSAs understood that it would be beneficial for content shown to the user on the social-networking system's "web pages" to be the most up-to-date possible.
-Crovella-Decl., [0050]; Rahle, [0003] (noting one problem motivating Rahle's invention is the inability to share information about "restaurant that recently opened").
+Furthermore, POSAs would have found it obvious for the website database to be configured for receiving updated data from the master data set, because POSAs understood that it would be beneficial for content shown to the user on the social-networking system's "web pages" to be the most up-to-date possible Crovella-Decl., [0048]; Rahle, [0003] (noting one problem motivating Rahle's invention is the inability to share information about "restaurant that recently opened").